langerkirill/Calendar/README.md

 store.
 Reminders persist on the page, but not through a refresh.
 I used moment.js for all of the calendar calculations.

-To run this app, clone the project and get to the root of the project in terminal.
+To run this app, clone the project and get to the calendar-app folder in the project in terminal.
 Then run:

 **npm i**